Arthur Dudley Stewart: Early life

+Education and training

 The tragedy of his parents’ death left a deep impression on Arthur.
 From an early age, he had contemplated on ministry with a possible view to later going out to the mission field, but the loss of his parents made him determined to carry on the work which had been interrupted by their untimely deaths.
 It would seem that he influenced other members of his family, since four followed his examples at various times.

 In 1898, he entered Trinity College, Cambridge where he completed his university and theological training.
 He was ordained in 1901, becoming curate at St. Paul's Canonbury, North London.
 Four years later he was accepted as a candidate by the Church Missionary Society and sailed for Hong Kong, accompanied by a younger sister, Kathleen, in November 1905.
 It would appear strange that Hong Kong should have been selected rather than Fujian, which had not only been the scene of his parents’ work, but also his early home.
 It seems that the Church Missionary Society at the time considered that there were great possibilities in Hong Kong and South China, which up to then had been somewhat neglected, while Fukien was comparatively well-provided, principally by members of the Dublin University Mission, which had been founded and organised during his last furlough by Robert Stewart, who was himself a T.C.D. man.
 It was to Hong Kong consequently that Arthur Stewart was sent.